ghoshRitesh12/ghoshRitesh12/README.md

 ### Hi there, I’m Ritesh 👋

 - I'm a self taught Full-Stack Developer
-- Low level stuff piques my interest
+- I often like to peel back the curtain and see how low level stuff powers abstractions
 - I'm currently learning TypeScript and Go

 #### My Socials 🌐